 The Borough of Chambersburg, in collaboration with the Elm Street Advisory Council, (ESAC) is embarking on a proposed long-term initiative to reclaim and redevelop the Southgate Shopping Center into a mixed-use residential neighborhood.

-by creating a new sustainable neighborhood that promotes a mixture of uses to include housing, employment, retail and business services into the Elm Street Neighborhood.
+The project’s goal is to pay respect to the families that were displaced in 1962, when the shopping center was built, by creating a new sustainable neighborhood that promotes a mixture of uses to include housing, employment, retail and business services into the Elm Street Neighborhood.

-The Elm Street Neighborhood’s ongoing involvement in the Southgate redevelopment process is vitally important to the success of this
+The Elm Street Neighborhood’s ongoing involvement in the Southgate redevelopment process is vitally important to the success of this community development initiative.

 For more information, please download the project summary sheet.

-4. Mixed-Use Neighborhood Resources
+- Mixed-Use Neighborhood Resources

 Passcode: GCE4^6jvPlease address questions to: